Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 ## Prerequisites

+1. An editor for working with the generated files;
 1. [HANA DB Deployment](../hana/prepare-ini.md) must be completed before following this process;
+1. The BoM file for this stack.
 1. SAP Library contains all media for the relevant applications;
 1. SAP infrastructure has been deployed;
 1. Workstation has connectivity to SAP Infrastructure (e.g. SSH keys in place);